BenPhillips-21/inventoryApp/README.md

+**Map World**

-Basic Express App that archives information about important maps and their cartographers.
+Map World is a basic Express App that archives information about important maps and their cartographers.
+Users can performs all CRUD operations on maps, cartographers and map types.

 Why maps?
 Because I like them :)